 Wait for the reply from the future company.
 They are expected to write something to cover up their decision of extension.
 In the next email/letter, write to them that you have financial obligations to meet and a one-month gap in earnings could disrupt your financial planning.
 Do not use the word "compensation" but ask for the "reparation allowance".
 The tone of the letter/email should convey your request rather than a demand.

-By the way, if your future company were to be sensitive about honouring the commitments, notwithstanding the losses suffered, they would have taken you on board.
+By the way, if your future company were to be sensitive about honoring the commitments, notwithstanding the losses suffered, they would have taken you on board.
 The extension of the date of joining shows that they are tight-fisted.

 In the meantime, reach out to the HR of your existing company and send them feelers.
 In the first attempt, do not show your eagerness to extend your stay in the company.
 Just ask them about their efforts to arrange a replacement.
-By chance, if they are unable to find one, then project that you are doing a favour to them by extending your stay and that it is not out of your personal need.
+By chance, if they are unable to find one, then project that you are doing a favor to them by extending your stay and that it is not out of your personal need.

 By chance, if both attempts fail, then do not allow dissatisfaction to overwhelm you.
 Use the time to maintain physical fitness, take some technical courses, develop soft skills, etc.